Polo Joe

 Polo Joe is a 1936 American comedy film directed by William C. McGann and starring Joe E. Brown, Carol Hughes and Richard 'Skeets' Gallagher.

-It was Brown's final film for Warner Brothers before he left the studio to make films for producer David L. Loew.
+It was Brown's final film for Warner Bros.
+Pictures before he left the studio to make films for producer David L. Loew.
 This move did serious damage to his career.

 Plot

 A man who, despite his fear of horses, takes up polo to impress a woman.